WordPress/servehappy/README.md

 **Information page about PHP versions and updates, to be used through the WordPress.org project.**

-> Note: `serveHappy` is only a temporary codename for now.
+> Note: `servehappy` is only a temporary codename for now.

 This is the main repository for working on the `servehappy` page(s).
 It is used to collect the discussions in the issue tracker and work on the page content.